texttochange/vusion-documentation/en/program-type/chatroom_style_program.rst

 **TIP: Chatroom by Tag is a basic chatroom setup which can be used for a small number of groups.
 In order to manage multiple groups, one should consider using Chatroom by Labels.**

 ..
 WARNING::
 	Such a program can potentially generate very many SMS.
-5 people all saying 5 things will generate 5*4*5 = 100 messages, 10 people all saying 5 thing in the chatbox will generate 5*9*10=450 messages.
+	A group of 5 people all sending 1 message will generate 25 SMS *= 5 participant sending x 1 message x (1 initial messages + 4 participant receiving)*.
+	For 10 people all sending 5 SMS will generate 500 SMS *= 10 participant sending x 5 messages x (1 initial messages + 9 participant receiving)*.
 	More people will make the figures explode and partners might not realize this.

     Good practice would be set an SMS limit in the program settings to avoid bad surprises.